Ivabradine: Chest pain

-It may be as effective as the beta blocker atenolol and comparable with amlodipine in the management of chronic stable angina.
+Ivabradine is as effective as the beta blocker atenolol and comparable with amlodipine in the management of chronic stable angina, as demonstrated by improvements in total exercise duration in non-inferiority trials, hence it can be an alternative therapy for those who cannot tolerate conventional therapies.
+In people not sufficiently managed with beta blockers for their angina, adding ivabradine can further reduce heart rate and improve total exercise duration.

 Heart failure

 It is used in combination with beta blockers in people with heart failure with LVEF lower than 35 percent inadequately controlled by beta blockers alone and whose heart rate exceeds 70 beats per minute.
 In people not sufficiently managed with beta blockers for their heart failure adding ivabradine decreases the risk of hospitalization for heart failure.

 Tachycardia

 The clinical use of ivabradine is predicated on its mechanism of action on sinoatrial nodal tissue where it selectively inhibits the funny current (If) and results in a decrease in heart rate.

-Ivabradine’s most frequent application in electrophysiology is for the treatment of inappropriate sinus tachycardia.
-Its use for inappropriate sinus tachycardia is not a European Medicines Agency/Food and Drug Administration–approved indication for ivabradine.
+Ivabradine's most frequent application in electrophysiology is for the treatment of inappropriate sinus tachycardia.
+Its use for inappropriate sinus tachycardia is not a European Medicines Agency or Food and Drug Administration approved indication for ivabradine.

 It has been used experimentally for the treatment of postural orthostatic tachycardia syndrome in patients with long COVID.

+It was used for POTS prior to this too.
+Many cardiologists have found success with this in their POTS patients.